christianalfoni/EffectsStream/README.md

-# EffectsStream
+# EffectsStream (WIP)
 An observable stream API with focus on state and side effects management

 ## Introduction
-Streams is a powerful concept for flow control, but they are often related to managing transformation of values.
+Streams is a powerful concept for flow control, but they are most often related to managing transformation of values.
 Conceptually this can be challenging to put in the context of for example a simple button click.
 Let us imagine we would want to do something like this:

 ```js
 import http from 'some-http-library'